Arkham/cloudflare-do-playground/README.md

 ## Durable Objects

-This playground includes four example Durable Objects:
+This playground includes the following Durable Objects:

 ### 1. Counter